 Group organizer is stepped down

-After the grace period ends, the organizer will automatically be stepped down.
+After the grace period ends, the organizer will automatically be stepped down and the group will appear without an official organizer.
 If the group has co-organizers or assistant organizers, they'll receive an invitation to keep the group going by stepping up to become the next organizer.
 If the group doesn't have any other organizers, or if no one on the leadership team steps up in five days time, then all of the members are notified that the group needs a new organizer and they are invited to step up.

-If former organizers have concerns about their intellectual property, they can reach out to us directly at policy@meetup.com.
+If former organizers have concerns about their intellectual property, they can reach out to us directly at the dedicated Contact Form.